ctri-12-Sea-Spiders/Subify/README.md

 ## Installing

-After cloning the repo to your local machine, from the directory cloned run:
+After cloning the repo to your local machine, from the directory cloned inside of your terminal, run:

 npm install